Art by Shoaib Pasha.

 V.II Centripetal Velocity.

-"The linear acceleration that causes the tangential velocity to change direction is centripetal acceleration."
+"Centripetal Acceleration is the linear acceleration that causes the tangential velocity to change direction."

 Utterly meaningless on their surface, searching for any possible knowledge in these words is an exercise in futility.
 However, beyond their nonsensical face-value, an elaboration of these words will reveal their value: